turingschool/gear-up/Attention_Economy.md

-## Session Title: 15 THINGS ABOUT THE ATTENTION ECONOMY (YOU WON’T BELIEVE NUMBER 3)
+## Session Title: 15 MIND BLOWING FACTS YOU DIDN'T KNOW ABOUT THE ATTENTION ECONOMY (YOU WON’T BELIEVE NUMBER 3)

 ## Session Description:
 Inspired by Tristan Harris’s research in the “arms race for human attention, the ethics of persuasion, the consequences of having an ad-based economy”, we explore how the attention economy affects us as both users and future developers.